Merkoba/Meltdown/README.md

 It is also able to only format the last line added to the textarea.
 It aims to be as efficient as it can.

-Snippets get syntax highlighted depending on the detected mode, for example python code.
-To achieve this, the `Pygments` library is used.

 Each kind of markdown can be enabled or disabled for user or ai.
 For example bold can be enabled for only the user, or the ai, or both, or none.
 This is done through arguments.